 - Lessened need for sleep

 (Because these symptoms in and of themselves do not always indicate the presence of schizoaffective disorder, please contact your physician or mental health treatment provider in order to obtain an accurate diagnosis.)

-Schizoaffective disorder and other psychoses can be successfully managed.
-The treatment must be individualized taking into account the person’s history, motivation and response to suggestions.
+Schizoaffective disorder, schizophrenia, and other psychoses can be managed successfully.
+The treatment must be individualized based on the person’s history, motivation and response to suggestions.
 It is usually treated with a combination of the following approaches: